NestorCastillo10/Testing-REST-API-jwt-node.JS-mongoDB/README.md

 # Automated API tests in Postman - Chai Assertion Library

-##### This is a project to demonstate the Rest API testing process on locally set environment.
-Concept applied is CRUD.
+##### This is a project to demonstrate the Rest API testing process in a locally set environment.
+The concept applied is CRUD.
 Chai Assertion Library is used.
 #
   [**Link to my postman collections**](https://documenter.getpostman.com/view/6872289/TVep87dG#intro)